Robbie Lawlor an Irish Gangland suspect from Ardoyne was shot dead in broad daylight was a key suspect in teenagers murder.

 It is understood that Lawlor was a senior figure within a feuding criminal gang and was understood to have been in hiding since the abduction and murder of Drogheda teenager Keane Mulready-Woods,

-His body was found dismembered in Dublin in January 2020.
+The body of Mr Mulready-Woods was found dismembered in Dublin in January 2020.

-Four men have been arrested in connection with Saturday’s shooting, which has been condemned by police.
+Police have arrested four men in connection with the shooting, which has been condemned by local police.